-In this final interview before his death in 2002, philosopher Robert Nozick covers a range of topics, including his purported repudiation of libertarianism.
+In his final interview before his death in 2002, Robert Nozick covers a range of topics, including his purported repudiation of libertarianism.

 Nozick (1938–2002) was a professor of philosophy at Harvard University until his death.
 His first book, Anarchy, State and Utopia astonished the philosophical world and made the discussion of liberty and property rights respectable again in scholarly circles.
 A former radical leftist, Nozick was converted to the libertarian perspective as a graduate student, mostly through reading the works of F.A.
 Hayek and Milton Friedman.
 Below is an interview with Nozick from 2001.

 Julian Sanchez: It seems as though the ethical view you put forward Invariances (2001), with its emphasis on evolution, is quite distinct from what underlies a lot of the discussion in Anarchy, State and Utopia (1974), where there seemed to be something of a Kantian flavor to the argument, or in Philosophical Explanations (1981), where you talk about the value of organic unity.
 Is this as drastic a change as it seems?